a5423/jackson3-datatype-problem/README.md

 }
 ```

-Since we discourage the serialization of them, there is currently, by design, no way to deserialize them from JSON.
+There is currently, by design, no way to deserialize stack trace from JSON.
 Nevertheless the runtime will fill in the stack trace when the problem instance is created.
 That stack trace is usually
 not 100% correct, since it looks like the exception originated inside your deserialization framework. *Problem* comes
 with a special service provider interface `StackTraceProcessor` that can be registered using the